zammad/zammad-admin-documentation/manage/scheduler.rst

    You can override this here by setting this to *no*.

 Locale
+   This can be activated with the switch labeled "Localization of execution changes".

-   Set a desired language, in which the output of variables is translated into.
-This setting only has an effect if you create an article with variables by the scheduler job.
-Additionally, the value has to be translated.
+   Set a desired language, in which the output of variables is translated into by using the ``t`` function.
    For more information, please have a look at the explanation in the :ref:`variables section <variable_localization>`.

 Timezone
+   This can be activated with the switch labeled "Localization of execution changes".

    Similar as for the "Locale" setting, you can define a time zone, which is applied to the output of time stamp variables.
    For more information, please have a look at